fatalgoth/cb-chatonly/README.md

 ## Usage
 A new icon ![icon](https://i.imgur.com/zpycq3A.png) will appear in the toolbar.
 Click it to make the chat nice and big.
-Refresh the screen to return things back to normal (I'll make the button a toggle soon).
+Click it again to refresh the tab back to normal.